MarkVaz/mark-vaz-data-tech-interview/README.md

 ### Answers to below Case Study can be found in models folder.
 Written answers are located in `models/question_responses.md`
+See pull requests for Peer Review of the provided model

 # Hiive Analytics Engineer Case Study